IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 force is needed for an acceleration.

-Balanced forces give no acceleration.
+Balanced forces give NO acceleration.

 In order for the force concept to be of any use or significance, one must have laws of force which are independent of an object's acceleration.